jhnienhuis/GlobalDeltaChange/readme.rst

 Global Delta Accuracy
 #############

-The accuracy of the global delta dataset is assessed through comparison against field measurements and other datasets.
+The accuracy of the global delta dataset is assessed through comparison against field measurements and other datasets, scipts are validation data are in the subfolder "validation".

 We compare the total number of predicted deltas (~11,000) against field observations of deltas that meet our definition (see the publication).
 We also compare the predicted morphology and give accuracy for individual predictions and for the global total.
 Lastly, we compare the delta land area change against a set of other datasets and observations.

+For deltas on Madagascar, and additional deltas drawn at random from the dataset, we obtain the following confusion matrix:

 +-----------+------------+------------+-----------+---------+
 |           |              Observed                         |